 - Delays in program due to a verified medical condition

-Step 3: Submit the following forms to the Reves Center no later than 2 weeks prior to the desired I-20 extension:
+Step 2: Submit the Extension of I-20 or DS-2019 form to the Reves Center no later than 2 weeks before your I-20 expires.

 Extending your I-20 for a New Program